aialshami/jet-radar/README.md

     python app.py
     ```

-    The JET-RADAR dashboard should now be accessible by opening a web browser and navigating to the provided IP address or domain name of your EC2 instance, along with the appropriate port (e.g., **http://your-ec2-ip-address:8050**).
+    The JET-RADAR dashboard should now be accessible by opening a web browser and navigating to the provided IP address or domain name of your EC2 instance, along with the appropriate port (e.g., **http://your-ec2-ip-address:8080**).

     Remember to configure security groups and network settings for your EC2 instance to allow inbound traffic on the required port.

     Please note that these instructions assume a basic familiarity with AWS EC2 instances and SSH connections.
 Make sure to adjust the instructions as per your specific setup and requirements.

+## Usage

+### Who Are We Tracking?

+JET-RADAR tracks the private jet movements of various celebrities and influential individuals.
+Here are the notable personalities being monitored:

+- Elon Musk
+- Tom Cruise
+- Oprah Winfrey
+- Floyd Mayweather
+- Taylor Swift
+- Bill Gates
+- Kim Kardashian
+- Travis Scott
+- Kylie Jenner
+- Donald Trump
+- Jim Carrey
+- John Travolta
+- Jay-Z
+- Steven Spielberg
+- Mark Wahlberg
+- A-rod

+By utilizing the ADS-B Exchange API and real-time data collection, JET-RADAR provides up-to-date information on the flight paths and locations of these private aircraft.

+### The Dashboard

+## ADS-B Exchange API

+JET-RADAR utilizes the [**ADS-B Exchange API**](https://rapidapi.com/adsbx/api/adsbexchange-com1) to collect real-time data on private aircraft movements.
+This comprehensive API provides information on aircraft positions, flight numbers, and more.
+By integrating the ADS-B Exchange API, JET-RADAR ensures accurate and up-to-date data on private jet movements.
+With the ADS-B Exchange API, JET-RADAR offers a reliable platform for tracking and recording unsustainable aviation practices.

+## The Architecture

 ![staging erd](https://i.ibb.co/wsC6KgH/draw-SQL-staging-export-2023-05-17.png)